The Best TV Deals to Shop This Week: Samsung, LG, Sony and More

 The Best Samsung TV Deals

-Now through Sunday, September 17, the Discover Samsung Fall Sale is offering up to $4,000 top-rated 4K TVs and 8K TVs.
-You can save big on every size of the cult-favorite Samsung Frame TV or the best outdoor TV for football season.
+Right now, the Samsung sale is offering up to $3,000 off top-rated 4K TVs and 8K TVs.
+You can save big on select Neo QLED TVs, OLED TVs and the best outdoor TV for football season.

 85" Samsung Class QN90B Neo QLED 4K TV